afnog/sse/virtualization/maas-exercise.md

 The last command will take some time to run, you can leave it running and go back to the MAAS web interface and log in.

-as instructed.
-Then login to the web interface.

-something like this:

-sudo http_proxy=http://197.4.11.251:3128 maas-import-pxe-files